-A command line tool called 'swiftly' is already installed on the gateway node of your cluster.
-To use it, first use ssh to access your gateway node.
-The easiest way to do this it to use the lava command line tool:
+A command line tool called swiftly is already installed on the gateway node of your cluster.
+Use it to get the data from Cloud Files to the cluster, as follows:

 lava ssh speedy